TheLegendofPiratesOnline/discord-bot/README.md

 4. If you want others to be able to add the bot to their Discord servers, set the installation link in the `link` field, and set `showLink` to `True`.
    The link will be shown in the bot's `!about` command.

-### For Developers
-We recommend setting `debug` to `True` and `suppressWarnings` to `False` to enable debug logs and console warnings.

-Documentation for API on [docs.tlopo.com](https://docs.tlopo.com/) is outdated, refer to [index.html.md](https://github.com/TheLegendofPiratesOnline/documentation/blob/master/source/index.html.md) in the API documentation repository source folder for the still outdated but more up to date documentation.

 ## Starting the Bot
 The following outlines how to start the bot: